Home

 Save the primates

-Save the primates will draw attention to efforts to protect our fellow primates.
-In the coming months our focus will be the draft proposals to revise European rules on animals in experiments – the revision of EC Directive 86/609.
-In 2007, the European Parliament adopted a Written Declaration 40/2007 after it was signed by 55% of MEPs.
+Save the Primates has drawn attention to efforts to protect our fellow primates.
+In 2007, theEuropean Parliament adopted a Written Declaration 40/2007 after it was signed by 55% of MEPs.
 The Declaration called for the revision of Directive 86/609 to urgently end the use of great apes and wild-caught monkeys in experiments, and for a timetable to be established to replace the use of all primates in experiments.
-This is a remarkable opportunity to end the suffering of our closest relatives in the animal kingdom.
+Europe has now revised its rules on animals in experiments with the drafting of EU Directive 2010/63/EU.
+This is now an opportunity for governments in the EU to seriously commit to the implementation of sophisticated replacements for animal experiments; advancing science whilst ending the suffering of our closest relatives.
 We will report everything you need to know on these events, how you can help, and we’ll highlight other primate stories.

 Latest News